EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 # Data ingest crib sheet

-**Version 0.4.2**
+**Version 0.4.3**

-This document is evolving relatively quickly so keep your eye on the version number to see if it has changed since you last looked at it.
+This document is evolving fairly quickly so please keep an eye on the version number to see if it has changed since you last looked at it.

 ## Applying for a project